veden/Rampant/README.md

 # Version History

+0.15.4 -
+- Fixed: Changed setting name from "make buildings safe from biters" to "Enable building safety."
+This is to clarify what the setting does.

 0.15.3 -
 - Improvement: Added configuration for safe buildings.
 This will be improved after a bug fix in factorio